 During the program, you can also start to get more of a feel for what it is your clients need and want, so you can start adding other tools and resources to your coaching arsenal.

 How to Decide if a DFY Program is Right for You

-If you’re comfortable with the pros and cons above, I think a DFY health coaching program can be a huge help to get you coaching paying clients quickly.
+If you’re comfortable with the pros and cons above and you have answered the list of questions, I think a DFY health coaching program can be a huge help to get you coaching paying clients quickly.

 It’s most important to find a program that aligns with your beliefs and your health and nutrition approach about 90%.
 Then you can decide if you want to invest the time to customize the materials, or if you’re just going to work with the program and curriculum as-is.

 After all, you can and will develop your own health coaching program for individuals after you have more client experience.
 So maybe this first program doesn’t need to be 100% perfect.

 (Another hint: no programs are 100% perfect.
 You’ll always evolve as a coach.
 The most important thing is to just get started.
 And “Done For You” coaching programs can absolutely help you do that!)